 Capacity Building for the Sustainable and Inclusive Development of Nova Scotia's Offshore Wind Resource

-Net Zero Atlantic is the coordinating organization for this project and will carry out related work in collaboration with:
+Net Zero Atlantic is the lead organization for this project and will carry out related work in the following project partners:

 • Confederacy of Mainland Mi'kmaq (CMM) will lead engagement on mainland Nova Scotia with its eight member communities: